If you’ve ever looked for a job, you know how difficult it can be to find one without any work experience.

 Doing a job search for entry-level positions can sometimes help, but when you read the job descriptions closely, they’ll require a certain number of years of experience.
-Talk about confusing!

 Just what are you supposed to do if you simply don’t have any prior experience, especially if it’s a new industry that you’re trying to get into?

 1. Mystery Shopper